rsamec/node-form-app/README.md

 Vacation request - basic business rules

++   employee
     +   name -> first name + last name is required
 +   duration
     +   from and to is required
-    +   from and to must be valid dates
+    +   from and to must be valid dates (expect weekends)
     +   from and to must be greater or equal today
     +   from and to must be less or equal 1 year
-    +   from must be at least one day before to
+    +   from must be equal or before to field
-    +   minimal duration is 1 day
+    +   minimal duration (without excluded days) is 1 day
-    +   maximal duration is 30 days
+    +   maximal duration (without excluded days) is 25 days
+    +   excluded days - must be in range given by from and to
 +   deputy
     +   first name + last name of deputy is required
     +   contact (email) is required